Support for people with low incomes

 If your credit rating is low or your don’t have a credit history you will struggle to access bank accounts.
 Here’s a list of high street bank accounts that may be easier for you to use.

-Welfare benefits You may be eligible for some benefits and our article takes you through what is available and who can give you support to access them.
+You may be eligible for some benefits and our Welfare benefits article takes you through what is available and who can give you support to access them.
+You can get Welfare benefits advice from a local independent service.
+They can help guide you through the application process and explain how some benefits may impact upon another:

 Crisis or emergency support